 When you apply what you learn at ChamberCrowd, you'll have a more profitable and more enjoyable business.
 You'll be freed up to serve others in your community in new ways.
 You'll also be freed up to take a well-deserved vacation!

 Yes.
 If you're serious about growing your business you need to connect in your local area.
-Even if your customers are around the world.
-Especially if your clients are around the world.
+Even when your customers are around the world.
+Especially when your clients are around the world.

 Why?
-Because even a great online social network can't beat local face-to-face networking with other business peers.
+Because even a great online social network can't replace local face-to-face networking with other business peers.
 Isolation isn't conducive to long-term creativity and business success.

 Plus you'll support your local community by supporting your local chamber of commerce.
-A portion of your dues supports chamber activities at the state level.
-This works to reduce business taxation and regulation which is another way to have a stronger business.
+A portion of your chamber dues supports chamber activities at the state level.
+State Chambers work in our state capitols to reduce business taxation and regulations.
+This is another way to have a stronger business.